Perceptual error optimization for Monte Carlo rendering: Practical application

-This general approach of utilizing sampled image information was denoted as \emph{a-posteriori} optimization by \citet{Heitz2019}; they proposed two such methods.
+This general approach of utilizing sampled image information was coined \emph{a-posteriori} optimization by \citet{Heitz2019}; they proposed two such methods.
 Their histogram method operates in a \vertical setting, choosing one of the (sorted) estimates for each pixel based on the respective value in a given blue-noise dither mask.
-The implicit surrogate is the image of the median estimate for every pixel, which is what the mean of the dither mask maps to.
-Importantly, any one of the estimates for a pixel can be selected, whereas in classical dithering the choice is between the two quantization levels that tightly envelop the reference value~\cite{spaulding1997methods}.
-Such selection can yield a large error, especially for pixels whose corresponding mask values deviate strongly from the mask mean.
-This produces image fireflies that do not appear if simple estimate averages are taken~instead (see \cref{fig:staircase-all-methods}).
+Such sampling corresponds to using an implicit surrogate that is the median estimate for every pixel, which is what the mean of the dither mask maps to.
+Importantly, any one of the estimates for a pixel can be selected, whereas in classical dithering the choice is between the two quantization levels that tightly envelop the reference value (\cref{sec:VerticalOptimization}) \citep{spaulding1997methods}.
+Such selection can yield large error, especially for pixels whose corresponding mask values deviate strongly from the mask mean.
+This produces image fireflies that do not appear if simple estimate averages are taken instead (see \cref{fig:staircase-all-methods}).

-The permutation method of \citet{Heitz2019}, on the other hand, operates in a \horizontal setting.
-It utilizes sorting within small image tiles to find pixel permutations that minimize the distance between the estimates and the grayscale values of a target blue-noise mask.
-This transfers the mask's spectral characteristics to the image signal rather than to its error.
-For the two to be equivalent, the signal within each tile needs to be constant.
-This implies that the implicit surrogate in this method is a piecewise constant image.
-We show this more formally in supplemental Section 7.
-In our framework the use of a surrogate is explicit, which enables full control over the quality of the error distribution.
+The permutation method of \citet{Heitz2019} operates in a \horizontal setting.
+Given an image estimate, it finds pixel permutations within small tiles that minimize the distance between the estimates and the values of a target blue-noise mask.
+This matching transfers the mask's distribution to the image signal rather than to its error.
+The two are equivalent only when the signal within each tile is constant.
+The implicit surrogate in this method is thus a tile-wise constant image (shown more formally in supplemental \ifdefined\arXiv Section 5). \else \cref{sec:supp_aposteriori_approaches}). \fi In our framework the use of a surrogate is explicit, which enables full control over the quality of the error distribution.

-While our focus has been mainly on improving the perceptual quality for direct image display, there are some potential practical applications of \emph{a-posteriori} approaches: (a) Bias reduction can be performed by projecting an irradiance-caching surrogate to exact path-traced samples through our optimization. (b) The denoising fidelity can also be improved while avoiding artifacts (\cref{fig:artifacts-denoising-wide}). (c) Our model can be used for perceptual a-priori sample optimization (Section 8, supplemental).